oracle/graal/docs/DEBUGGING.md

 replace the option `-Dpolyglot.llvm.enableLVI=true` with `-Dpolyglot.llvm.llDebug=true`.
 Please note that both `enableLVI` and `llDebug` cannot be used together.
-Also, to debug on LLVM-IR level you need to use `llvm-dis` to disassemble the `*.bc` files which you want to execute.
+Also, to debug on LLVM-IR level you need to use `llvm-dis` to disassemble the `*.bc` files that you want to execute.
 Sulong expects an equally named `*.ll` file in the same directory as the `*.bc` files it executes.
-To disassemble all files in a directory you can use this command:
+To disassemble all `*.bc` files in a directory you can use this command:

     for f in $(find . -type f -name *.bc) ; do llvm-dis -o ${f::-3}.ll $f ; done